Esmael-Pinho/Third-Milestone-Project/README.md

 ### Overview

 - The website design is playful, colourful and youthful.
 The name ‘CoreShare’ refers to the website’s purpose as a way of sharing.
+User can register and/or login.
+Users, can add a post by providing a name, description, they can provide a photo if they want want get to choose from the categories created.
+On the home page, user can add new categories and/or view posts that have been created for specific categories.
+They can send the app owner a message, regarding any ideas to improvements, or buggs, and they can terminate their session, by logging out.

 ### Colour Scheme